IBM/fabric-postgres-wallet/README.md

      * PostgreSQL Deployment
      * PostgreSQL Service

+Note -all scripts are available in scripts folder for reference.

 * Postgres Docker Image -
 We are using PostgreSQL latest Docker image from the public registry.
 This image will provide the functionality of providing custom configurations/environment variables of PostgreSQL like username, password, database name and path, etc.